oSharpey/cyber-obsidian/year-2/HBCS/CW1.md

 	- System: Too much choice in options for TFA

 Assessing Ease of use
--  A user falling for a phisihing attack and having the password manager autofill passwords and/or card information
+-  A user falling for a phishing attack and having the password manager autofill passwords and/or card information
 	- System: No warnings on use of the auto fill feature causing user to have blind trust in the security of the website and password manager
 	- External: sophistication of phishing attacks may make it difficult for a lay user to identify the threat causing thier data to be compromised
 - Having passwords synced over multiple devices increases the possibility of having a password compromised - more devices you can leave unlocked
-	- System: bitwarden does have an automatic logout feature
+	- System: bitwarden does have an automatic logout feature, users stay logged into the password manager until the browser is closed, if you are actively using multiple devices its very easy to accidentally stay logged in leaving you exposed
+	- System: Bitwarden does have an option